Global Magnetohydrodynamic Simulations of Monster Shocks in Neutron Star Magnetospheres: Quantitative Study of the Spherical Fast Magnetosonic Wave

 Note that the decay plateaus once the upstream Lorentz factor of the monster shock has become sufficiently close to unity.
-It is important to note that the peak in the radially dependent piece of Equation \eqref{eq:lfac_equator_vs_r} at $x/R_\times \sim 1.15$ is $\sim 0.82$ which is taken to be approximately unity to arrive at Equation \eqref{eq:lfac_equator}.
-In the right panel of Figure \ref{fig:lfac_summary} we find excellent agreement with a slope of unity as opposed to $\sim 0.82$ which would be too shallow.
-Some discrepancy is expected as Equation \eqref{eq:lfac_equator_vs_r} was derived in the short wave, highly magnetized limit, while the simulations presented here are limited in both magnetization and wavelength.
-In Appendix \ref{app:cyl}, we show that in an alternative and simplified quasi 1D geometry with $10-50$ times higher magnetization, that the discrepancy arises from pre-acceleration upstream of the plateau.
-In the left panel of Figure \ref{fig:lfac_summary}, the Lorentz factor is divided by its maximum value removing any sensitivity to this factor and instead isolating the radial dependence.
+It is important to note that the peak in the radially dependent piece of Equation~\eqref{eq:lfac_equator_vs_r} at $x/R_\times \sim 1.15$ is $\sim 0.82$ which is taken to be approximately unity to arrive at Equation~\eqref{eq:lfac_equator}.
+In the right panel of Figure~\ref{fig:lfac_summary} we find excellent agreement with a slope of unity as opposed to $\sim 0.82$ which would be too shallow.
+Some discrepancy is expected as Equation~\eqref{eq:lfac_equator_vs_r} was derived in the short wave, highly magnetized limit, while the simulations presented here are limited in both magnetization and wavelength.
+In Appendix~\ref{app:cyl}, we show that in an alternative and simplified quasi 1D geometry with $50-500$ times higher magnetization, that the discrepancy arises from pre-acceleration upstream of the plateau.
+This pre-acceleration arises because the plateau width is estimated under the assumption of force-free propagation and solving for $E = B = B_{\rm bg}/2$, thereby neglecting the upstream region where the Lorentz factor remains significantly below its peak value.
+In the left panel of Figure~\ref{fig:lfac_summary}, the Lorentz factor is divided by its maximum value removing any sensitivity to this coefficient and instead isolating the radial dependence.

-Visualizations of the simulation with highest magnetization, \texttt{sigma100}, are shown in Figure \ref{fig:mshock}.
+Visualizations of the simulation with highest magnetization, \texttt{sigma100}, are shown in Figure~\ref{fig:mshock}.
 The downstream of the shock is strongly heated as plasma accelerates inward relativistically (left panels).
 The half of the wave which forms the monster shock, with $\bm{B}_{\rm w} \cdot \bm{B}_{\rm bg} < 0$ and $E^\phi > 0$ (top and bottom left panels), is gradually shaved off; eventually half the wave energy is converted into the kinetic and thermal energy of the plasma (bottom left panel and right column).
-The magnetization, defined in terms of the specific enthalpy $h$,
+The magnetization, defined in terms of the specific enthalpy $h$ and fluid frame magnetic field strength $b = B/\Gamma$,